Motorized Blinds, Shades & Automation

 The PowerView system is designed for compatibility with most home automation system technologies on the market today, as well as Apple iOS and Android tablets and mobile devices to expand the function of your wireless home.

 Please be sure to visit PowerView Compatibility page at hunterdouglas.com for the latest information on compatible systems and devices.

 The stylish and colorful handheld Pebble Remote or the wall-mounted Surface Remote puts direct adjustment at your finger tips.
 Operate individual or groups of shades with the push of a button.

 Customize your collection of Rooms and Scenes with the App, then use the scheduling feature to operate them whether your’e home or away.
 It’s designed for compatibility with Apple iOS and Android tablets and mobile devices.

 Pebble and Surface Scene Controller

 Our company is a Gallery dealer for Hunter Douglas, a leading manufacturer of window fashions.
-We will help you select the most fitting and beautiful window coverings from a wide variety of fabrics, colors, textures and styles, including the Alustra collection.
+We will help you select beautiful window coverings from a wide variety of fabrics, colors, textures and styles, including the Alustra collection.
 We employ the finest Certified Installers to complete your installation.